atsuch/MRiShare_globalIDP_analysis/README.md

 Tsuchida et al., (2021) "The MRi-Share database: brain imaging in a cross-sectional cohort of 1,870 university students".

 The associated dataset containing brain global image-derived phenotypes (IDPs) for 1,831 subjects from the MRiShare database is available on Dryad (https://doi.org/10.5061/dryad.q573n5tj2).
+This script is identical to the script associated with the Dryad dataset and hosted on Zenodo (https://doi.org/10.5281/zenodo.4776037).